Aarya01p/Deepfake_detector/README.md

 # Deepfake_detector
-This is a deepfake image detector .It detects whether the face is real o AI generated.
+This is a deepfake image detector.
+It detects whether the face is real or AI generated.